 Honestly, I struggled for a long while before finally deciding to do this podcast because I was afraid of what people would think of me.
 I was finally able to overcome my fear by thinking about the people this podcast could potentially help, and by remembering that what Jesus thinks of me is more important that what the world thinks of me.

 Samson had incredible strength given him by the Lord and the Philistines were always trying to figure out where his strength came from so they could find a way to defeat him.
 The one weakness of Samson's the Philistines knew about and exploited was his weakness for women and they hired the prostitute Delilah to find out where his power came from.
 When Delilah asked where his strength came from, Samson said it was came from his long hair instead of giving proper credit to God.
 Delilah had Samson's hair cut while he slept and when he woke a changed man.
-Where Sampson was once unstoppable, because of his sin, the Lord departed from him, he was like any other man and was tortured by the Philistines until he repented and God gave him back his strength one last time to avenge himself, and act that ended his own life as well.
+Where Sampson was once unstoppable, because of his sin, the Lord departed from him, making him like any other man.
+Samson was tortured by the Philistines until he repented and God gave him back his strength, one last time, to avenge himself, an act that ended his own life as well.

 Moses was part of a royal family in Egypt, raised by the pharaoh's daughter, and could have lived a cushy life but fled Egypt as a murderer and lived the rest of his life in the desert, suffering great affliction.
 Now granted, things would have turned out differently had Moses not committed murder (the Bible doesn't tell us who the murder victim was, but it was certainly not Baca the master builder), but even without the murder, it was never in God's plan to free Israel with political or military might.
 God wanted to make sure He got the credit, not man, and having Moses to free Israel with a political move would have people praise Moses instead of praising God.
 Unlike the movie, Moses was never in line to be the next pharaoh.